-Jessica is an Executive Committee Member of the Arts Industry Council of South Australia, a member of the University of South Australia’s Creative Industries Advisory Panel, and a custodial committee member of the Kat Muscat Fellowship—a mentorship prize for young writers and editors.
-Jessica was previously Deputy Chair of the Melbourne Festival Shadow Board, a Board Member of SYN Media, and a member of the RMIT School of Creative Writing Programming Advisory Committee.
+Jessica is a member of the Creative Industries Think Tank in South Australia, University of South Australia’s Creative Industries Advisory Panel, and a committee member and former Chairperson of the Kat Muscat Fellowship—a mentorship prize for young writers and editors.
+Jessica was previously Deputy Chair of the Melbourne International Arts Festival Shadow Board, a Board Member of SYN Media, and a member of the RMIT School of Creative Writing Programming Advisory Committee.

 In 2018, Jessica was one of 20 arts leaders from Australia and Asia selected to take part in the Australia Council for the Arts’ Future Leaders Program.
-As part of this program, the Australia Council supported Jessica to undertake a secondment at BANFF Centre for Arts and Creativity in April 2019.
+As part of this program, the Australia Council supported Jessica to undertake a secondment at BANFF Centre for Arts and Creativity in Alberta, Canada, in April 2019.

 She has previously held editorial positions as the Sex & Gender Columnist for Spook Magazine, the Poetry & Short Prose Editor of The Lifted Brow, Poetry Editor of Scum Mag, Literature & Books Editor of Lip magazine, Deputy Online Editor for Kill Your Darlings, and Poetry Editor of Voiceworks.